skmin-lab/unixmd/docs/source/objects/mqc/sh.rst

 - **nesteps** *(integer)* - Default: *20*

-  Number of electronic time steps between one nuclear time step for the integration of the electronic equation of motion.
+  This argument determines the number of electronic time steps between one nuclear time step for the integration of the electronic equation of motion.
   The electronic equation of motion is more sensitive to the time interval than the nuclear equation of motion since the electrons are much lighter than the nuclei.
   Therefore, the nuclear time step is further divided and electronic equation of motion is integrated with smaller time step.